Unison Label

 Brandbank’s decision to relaunch French Connection AU as Unison Label grew from the desire to fully shape the narrative as a unique and vertical Australian owned fashion brand.
 Allowing for greater opportunity to grow the brand, aligned with the company's own strategic vision.
 This meant moving from Salesforce to a whole new website on Shopify.

-Leading the UX design of the website - I worked collaboratively with an external branding agency, my fellow UX designer and our external developers to build a design system housing all new UI components, reusable modular templates and the new Unison brand styleguide.
+I led the UX design of the website, collaborating with an external branding agency, a fellow UX designer, and development partners to create a scalable design system comprising of new UI components, reusable modular templates, and the new brand style guide.

 What I worked on: